by May Bleeker-Phelan, updated 22 Feb 2022

-Have you ever noticed how some people who are really intelligent can still do incredibly foolish things?
+Have you ever noticed how some people who are quite intelligent in book-learning ways, can still say or do quite foolish things?

-We all have our moments of being less than tactful, but your emotional IQ - more correctly called EQ (Emotional Quotient) - plays a big role in how well you handle yourself, people and situations.
+We all have our moments of making silly errors or being less than tactful.
+But your emotional IQ - more correctly called EQ (Emotional Quotient) - plays a big role in how well you handle yourself, people and situations.

 In fact, it has been shown to play a bigger role in work success than either previous experience or intelligence.